tagsrock/En.CatLib.io/src/v1/guide/facade.md

 ## Service facade

-> This article is translated by machine
+> This article is translated by machine , I would like to participate in [manual translation](https://github.com/catlib/en.catlib.io/blob/master/src/v1/guide/facade.md)

 The facade provides a `static 'access interface for services that are bound within the service container.
 Compared to the direct use of container-generated services to use, the facade can provide more flexibility in testing, flexible, concise features.